-Jane is Service Manager for Nurse Maude Hospice Palliative Care Service and Nurse Maude Hospital in Christchurch.
-She has been working in hospice palliative care since 2002 in New Zealand and also spent time in Hospice in the UK back in the 90s.
-Jane is a member of the South Island Hospice CEO Network and also sits on the committee of Palliative Care Nurses New Zealand.
+Jane is Service Manager for Nurse Maude Hospice Palliative Care Service in Christchurch.
+She has been working in hospice palliative care since 2002 in New Zealand and also spent time in Hospice in the UK during the 90s.
+Jane is the Chair of Palliative Care Nurses New Zealand.
 As a registered nurse and a manager she provides nursing leadership and strategic planning for the hospice service in Canterbury and is excited about belonging to the South Island Palliative Care Work stream.

-Sharon is the Portfolio Manager for Older People at Southern District Health Board and has previously held a number of roles focused improving health services, including around palliative care.
+Sharon is the Portfolio Manager of Older People at Southern District Health Board and has previously held a number of roles focused on improving health services, including around palliative care.
 Sharon brings to the group strong relationships with the Home and Community Support, Hospice and Aged Residential Care Sectors.

 Brigid has been involved in community health care for 25 years as a GP, part time Base Medical Officer at RNZAF Woodbourne and more recently as a part time Community Geriatrician at Wairau Hospital and Medical Officer at Hospice Marlborough.
 Brigid’s vision is to have primary and secondary care working together equally to deliver the safest and patient centric health care possible.